 "We're coming with you."
 Brock ordered another round.
-The three of us left the restaurant in a taxi.
-Kansas City police actively sought out drunk drivers.
+The three of us left the restaurant.
+Ray hailed a taxi.

-"Not yet."
-I muttered, because Kansas was next to Oklahoma and that state didn't believe in curves, unless they were connected to a tornado.
+""But not drunks," I muttered, because Kansas was next to Oklahoma and that state didn't believe in curved road, unless they were connected to a tornado.

 Five minutes after we arrived at the crowded nightclub, Ray hit the stage.
 The band performed a tight set of country-western music.
 Brock yee-hahed during a break.